ON THIS PAGE: You will learn about the different treatments doctors use for adults with AML. Use the menu to see other pages.

 In a pill or capsule that is swallowed (orally)

 An injection under the skin, called a subcutaneous injection

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
 Several drugs are used to treat AML, which are discussed below.